 Web Module The name of the Web module.

-Sessions The number of currently active client sessions.
-Active

-Sessions The total number of client sessions since the application was started.
-Total

-Sessions ExpiredThe total number of client sessions that expired since the application was started.

-Accesses per The number of times pages are accessed, per second. sec

-Accesses Total

-The total number of times pages have been accessed since the application was started.

-Bytes Rcvd The number of bytes received per second. per sec

-Bytes Rcvd The total number of bytes received since the application was started.
-Total

-Bytes Sent The number of bytes sent per second. per sec

-Bytes Sent The total number of bytes sent since the application was started.

-Total

-Cache Hit The number of times the cache is accessed, per second.
-Rate

-Requests per The number of requests received, per second. sec

-RequestsThe total number of requests received since the application was started.
+Sessions Active The number of currently active client sessions.
+Sessions Total The total number of client sessions since the application was started.
+Sessions Expired The total number of client sessions that expired since the application was started.
+Accesses per sec The number of times pages are accessed, per second.
+Accesses Total The total number of times pages have been accessed since the application was started.
+Bytes Rcvd per sec The number of bytes received per second.
+Bytes Rcvd Total The total number of bytes received since the application was started.
+Bytes Sent per sec The number of bytes sent per second.
+Bytes Sent Total The total number of bytes sent since the application was started.
+Cache Hit Rate The number of times the cache is accessed, per second.
+Requests per sec The number of requests received, per second.
+Requests Total The total number of requests received since the application was started.
 Process Time The average amount of time, in milliseconds, to process requests.